 He didn't go to sleep that night.

-When Bobby arrived in the morning, Dean went out to the Impala and grabbed a few things from the trunk.
+When Bobby arrived in the morning, he went out to the Impala and grabbed a few things from the trunk.

-Dean returned to Sam's room and drew protection sigils on all four walls, behind the paintings that were meant to cheer the room up.
-He placed a bottle of holy water in the drawer beside Sam's bed, ignoring Bobby's questioning gaze.
+Dean returned to Sam's room and drew protection sigils on all four walls, behind the paintings that were meant to cheer the place up.
+He stashed a bottle of holy water in the drawer beside Sam's bed, ignoring Bobby's questioning gaze.

 No demons would be getting into his brothers room again, and…god forbid, if it came down to it, none would be getting out.